SimonRuttmann/SavingsApp/README.md

 # 💰 SparApp – Save Smart.
 Spend Smarter.

-**SparApp** is a modern full-stack budgeting tool – designed with students, roommates, and small groups in mind.
+**SparApp** is a full-stack budgeting and savings application – designed for students, roommates, and small groups.

-From creating personal and group savings entries to visualizing trends and chatting in real-time – this app does it all.
+Track entries, collaborate with others, and visualize trends – all in real time, across devices.

 <p align="center">
   <img src="media/gifs/crop/savingentry-visualization-crop.gif" width="65%"/>